The article shows a simple comparison between Linq to SQL and ADO.NET for the excution time of Selecting data from SQL Server Database.

 Now its time for the player control..

-In the repeater (source view) add an ItemTemplate, set the url value parameter of the player control to <'%# "VideoHandler.ashx?id=" + Eval("ID") %'> the ID is the name of the ID column of the datasource that the repeater binded.
+In the repeater (source view) add an ItemTemplate, set the url value parameter of the player control to <'%# "VideoHandler.ashx?id=" + Eval("ID") %'>

 <asp:Button ID="ButtonShowVideo" runat="server" onclick="ButtonShowVideo_Click"